Islamic art: Painting

 For a long time, Islam was considered aniconic.
 Existing pictures among the Muslim royalty have been described as an "aberration" by Thomas Walker Arnold and ascribed to only a later Persinate and Turkic cultural period.
 However, figurative arts existed since the formative stage of Islam.
 Such arts have been boasted by Arabic speaking caliphats of Baghdad, Cairo, and Cordova, inspired by Sasanid and Byzantine models.
 Figurative arts enjoyed prestige among both orthodox Sunni circles as well as Shia Muslims.
 The disappearance of royal-sponsored figurative arts in Arabic-speaking lands at a later period is best explained by the overthrow of their ruling dynasties and reduction of most their territories to Ottoman provincial dependencies, not by religious prohibition.
 Another drawback for Arnold's argument against the religious value of figurative arts in Islamic culture is, that a sizable number of rulers ordering figurative arts in the 14th-17th century, were religious zealots proclaiming to spread and enforce the laws of the sharia.

-Kashan, Iran, late 12th–13th century bowl.
-The enthroned Seljuk ruler next to his messengers followed by jinn.

 Although not many early examples survived, human figurative art was a continuous tradition in Islamic lands, notably several of the Umayyad Desert Castles (c.
 660–750), and during the Abbasid Caliphate (c.
 749–1258).
 Prior to the early 14th century, a halo was a common symbol to designate rulers.
 Under Asian influence, the halo as a symbol of sacredness was replaced by a flame.
 Reminiscent of the Islamic prophet Solomon, rulers were often depicted as sitting on a throne endowed with religious symbols.
 An ivory casket carved in early eleventh century Cordova shows a Spanish Muslim ruler holding a cup seated upon a lion throne, similar to that of Solomon.
 A late 12th–13th century bowl depicts an enthroned Seljuk ruler with messengers to either side and headed winged jinn.
 Other usage of early figurative arts are illustrations of animal fables.
 Many of them are of Sanskrit origin and translated into Middle Persian in the sixth century for delight, ethical discussion, and political edification.
 In the 8th century, they were translated into Arabic.

 Although there has been a tradition of wall-paintings, especially in the Persianate world, the best-surviving and highest developed form of painting in the Islamic world is the miniature in illuminated manuscripts, or later as a single page for inclusion in a muraqqa or bound album of miniatures and calligraphy.
 The tradition of the Persian miniature has been dominant since about the 13th century, strongly influencing the Ottoman miniature of Turkey and the Mughal miniature in India.
 The term "Persian miniature" refers whereby to the language used to decorate the images, and should not obscure its ties to Arabic imagery.